yext/rules_closure/README.md

 - *name*.js: A generated protocol buffer JavaScript library.

+- *name*.descriptor: A protoc FileDescriptorsSet representation of the .proto files.

 #### Rule Polymorphism

 This rule can be referenced as though it were the following: